$500 sign on bonus!

 - General office duties and cleaning to be assigned by manager

-- Reliable transportation that would allow employee to go to multiple work locations with minimal notice
+- Reliable transportation that would allow you to go to multiple work locations with minimal notice

-- Desire to gain industry knowledge and training
+- Desire to continue to gain industry knowledge and training

 - Commitment to work over 40 hours to meet the needs of the business

-- While performing the duties of this job, the employee is regularly required to use hands to finger, handle, or feel.
+- While performing the duties of this job, the employee is regularly required to use hands to finger, handle, or feel; reach with hands and arms and talk or hear.
 The employee is frequently required to stand, walk, and sit.
+The employee is occasionally required to stoop, kneel, crouch, or crawl.
 The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to 25 pounds.
-Specific vision abilities required by this job include close vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
+Specific vision abilities required by this job include close vision, color vision, peripheral vision, depth perception and ability to adjust focus.

 If you need assistance with this application, please contact (636) 227-2600.
 Please do not contact the office directly – only resumes submitted through this website will be considered.